manuelmeurer/docs.avohq.io/docs/3.0/fields/array.md

 ### Example 3: Fallback to the `records` method

-If neither the block nor the model's method exists, Avo will fall back to the `records` method defined in the resource used to render the array field.
-This is useful for providing a default dataset.

 When neither a block nor a model's method is defined, Avo will fall back to the `records` method in the resource used to render the field.
 This is a handy fallback for providing default datasets:

 ```ruby